rahulmukundan999/polyteia/readme.md

 2. Build the Docker containers: `docker-compose build`
 3. Run the Docker containers: `docker-compose up -d`
 4. Seed sample data to the database: `docker-compose exec backend npm run seed`

+## Usage

+Once the application is running, you can access the frontend at `http://localhost:3000`.
+Use the ChartSwitcher component to switch between line and bar charts and explore the data.